lllmonster/Data-Structure-And-Algorithm/tech/SSL.md

 Most of sites use the Socket Layer (SSL) protocol to secure their Internet applications.
 SSL allows the data from a client, such a web browser, to be encrypted prior to transmission.

+`TLS` (transport layer security) and its predecessor `SSL` (secure sockets layer) are web protocols used to wrap normal traffic in a protected, encryped wrapper.

 ### SSL

 A HTTP-based SSL connection is always initiated by the client using a URL starting with https:// instead of with http://.
 At the beginning of an SSL session, an SSL handshake is performed.
 This handshake produces the cryptographic parameters of the session.